- Not Evaluated

 A rhino’s skin is not as tough as it looks!
 In areas such as their underarms and the base of their ears the skin can be quite sensitive to sunburn and insect bites which is why they like to wallow in mud.

 During the summer months the keepers at Woburn Safari park will cover the rhino’s eyelids with thick mud to protect their eyes from the flies!

 Most rhinos use piles of dung to leave messages for other rhinos as nuances in the smell of dung can tell a rhino a lot about each other.
 Each rhino’s smell is unique!

 There is at least a 50% chance that three of the five surviving rhino species- the Black, Javan and Sumatran, will become extinct within three generations.

 Meet Mirijam the Rhino

-Mirijam is a Southern White Rhino and she arrived at Woburn Safari Park in 2010, she lives with three other rhino in the Savannah Grasslands reserves.
+Mirijam is a Southern White Rhino and she arrived at Woburn Safari Park in 2010, she lives with two other rhino in the Savannah Grasslands reserves.